OlhaLevko/DEMO_transfers_kyriba/README.md

 ## Installation

-1. Copy file to your computer copy link of the repository, open Command Prompt, go to the location where file will be copied and execute git clone command:
+1. Copy the repository link, open Command Prompt, go to the location where file will be copied and execute git clone command:

 ```shell
 git clone https://github.com/OlhaLevko/DEMO_transfers_kyriba.git